offalynne/Input/docs/10.0/Plug-ins.md

 &nbsp;

+?> This page covers the default plug-ins that ship with Input.
+You can also create your own plug-ins by using the [plug-in API](Functions-(Plug-ins)).

 Prior versions of Input have included a lot of functionality in the library itself making it bulky.
 To streamline Input, many features have been split off and reimplemented as plug-ins that you can choose to use if you want.
 These plug-ins are additional bits of code that bolt onto the core Input library, taking advantage of a new plug-in API.

-?> You can also create your own plug-ins by using the [plug-in API](Functions-(Plug-ins)).

 &nbsp;